Tuesday

 My daughter's oreo turkey sandwich.....sigh

-These are very fun and pretty but I have to warn you this project isn't instant gratification which can be a bummer for kids.
-Actually I should have titled this ROCK candy - A Character Builder. :-) This process may take a few days to fully crystallize.
+Rock candy is very fun and pretty but I have to warn you this project may take a day or two to fully crystallize.
+Actually I should have titled this ROCK candy - A Character Builder. :-)

 Ingredients: